pedrocostadev/pedrocostadev/README.md

 ## Hi, I'm Pedro Costa 👋

-I'm a software Engineer with a special interest in JavaScript and Open-Source technologies.
-I enjoy working with HTML, CSS, Javascript, NodeJS, ReactJS and GraphQL.
+I'm a software Engineer with a special interest in Web and Open-Source technologies.

 ### Find more about me